Growing a Greener Future in Thamesmead

 Trees for Cities has partnered with Peabody to make sure that decisions about Thamesmead's trees are made in partnership with the Thamesmead community.

 Trees for Cities has partnered with Peabody and Land Use Consultants to help develop a Thamesmead Urban Forest Strategy.
-This is a plan which will help Peabody to manage, protect and enhance the urban forest, and support all those spend time in it.
+This is a plan which will help Peabody to manage, protect and enhance the urban forest, and support all those who spend time in it.
 An urban forest means all the trees and woodlands in Thamesmead, but also the ecosystem of people and wildlife in and around those trees.

 Trees for Cities and Peabody invite everyone in the Thamesmead community to take part in shaping the tree strategy and join us in upcoming tree events and workshops.
 These are great opportunities to learn more, share your ideas, and get hands-on with greening your neighbourhood.